satishjasthi/IkeaProductClassification/README.md

 # IkeaProductClassification
-Project to classify product categories from IKEA product categories.
+Project to identify products from IKEA product categories.

 This project has data scraped from IKEA on four different classes: